-First there was Melody Runs Through It, followed shortly after by Conservation Runs Through It.
+First, there was Melody Runs Through It, followed shortly after by Conservation Runs Through It.
 Brighton Community has been getting their name out all year through different events.
-If you have read the previous posts you will already know that Brighton is going to be Saskatoon’s newest community featuring wetlands, an outdoor amphitheater and much more.
+If you have read the previous posts you will already know that Brighton is going to be Saskatoon’s newest community featuring wetlands, an outdoor amphitheatre and much more.

 At this time we were given a passport for the parade of homes.
 As we visited each home we received a stamp, after you collected all 10 stamps you would get a coupon for $5 off a food truck of your choice.
 I was pretty excited to see what these houses had to offer!

-If you want to visit the information center and see the parade of homes they are open Monday-Thursday 5pm-9pm and Saturday, Sunday & holidays 12pm-5pm.
+If you want to visit the information centre and see the parade of homes they are open Monday-Thursday 5pm-9pm and Saturday, Sunday & holidays 12pm-5pm.